-I recently had the pleasure of interviewing the very talented and award winning, self-taught Photographer Paula Cooper.
+I recently had the pleasure of interviewing the very talented and award-winning, self-taught Photographer Paula Cooper.
 Paula lives in Norfolk in the UK and finds inspiration for her photography through her everyday experiences with the landscape.
-With a unique approach and her very own technique, Paula has created both dramatic and creative photographs for viewers to experience in the their own way.
+With a unique approach and her very own technique, Paula has created both dramatic and creative photographs for viewers to experience in their own way.

 Paula, thank you so much for sharing your experiences with us and thank you so much for all your thoughtful responses.
 It’s not every day we get a behind the scenes point of view of someone with such skill and expertise.
 I can’t wait to see your future work!

 Can you please tell the readers a bit about yourself?